coder/coder/docs/admin/auth.md

 https://[coder.example.com]/api/v2/debug/[your-username]/debug-link
 ```

-You should see a field, followed by a list of the user's OIDC groups in the
+You should see a field in either `id_token_claims`, `user_info_claims` or both
-response.
+followed by a list of the user's OIDC groups in the response.
 This is the
 [claim](https://openid.net/specs/openid-connect-core-1_0.html#Claims) sent by
 the OIDC provider.
 See [Troubleshooting](#troubleshooting-grouprole-sync) to
 debug this.